Akari202/fmtron/README.md

-# ronfmt - simple autoformatting tool for RON
+# fmtron - simple autoformatting tool for RON

 # Important note:
 The tool is in prealpha state.
 Bugs may occur, leading to loss of data.
 The tool creates automatic backups of files it works on, but take precautions when using it.